SimenHolmestad/CameraHub/readme.md

 The dummy camera module (`camera_modules/dummy_camera_module.py`) is created for testing purposes, so that it is not necessary to have a camera connected when developing.
 It is also used when running unit tests.

 The module creates white images with randomly colored and positioned circles.
 How this circle generation is done can be changed by altering the class parameters.
+## The "Raspberry PI camera module" camera module
+The "Raspberry PI camera module" camera module (`camera_modules/rpicam_module.py`) makes it possible to use CameraHub together with the [Raspberry PI camera module](https://www.raspberrypi.org/documentation/hardware/camera/).

+Currently, the module uses the "raspistill" command.
+For more information about getting started with the RPI camera module, see [the official tutorial](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera).
 # Future camera modules
 ## The DSLR camera module
-## The "Raspberry PI camera module" camera module

 # Useful links for further development
 - https://flask.palletsprojects.com/en/1.1.x/quickstart/